 To contextualise Rêvolutions, in 2007 Boursier-Mougenot premiered his installation From Here to Ear, in which a group of zebra finch birds interact with a space intervened with electric guitars, amplifiers and seeds that encourage the birds to jump onto the guitar frets and create sounds.
 Despite its success, being exhibited by museums and galleries in Milan, Brisbane, Paris, London, and New York, researchers like Laura O’Brien questioned it after a potential lack of empathy and sensibility towards the birds.
 She inquires about aspects such as the confinement of the birds, their exposure to sounds that are not part of their environment and the lack of research from the artist on the potential stressful effects for the zebra finches.

 In the wake of ecological philosophies and speculative ontologies, vegetal life suggests modes of being that invite us to establish more reciprocate and ecological relations with our habitat.
 Object-oriented ontology encourages us to express solidarity and open our sensibility toward non-human modes of being, subverting our biases and granting all human and non-human entities the same ecological and ontological relevance.
-In this section, this essay will examine ethical aspects that come into play in the cooperation with vegetal organisms.
-Here, silence surfaces as a vulnerability towards the infra and ultra frequencies in which plants communicate, and as an action of muting oneself in favour of listening to their apparently silent beings.
+In this section, this essay will examine ethical aspects that come into play in the artistic cooperation with vegetal organisms.

 In dialogue, author Prudence Gibson and philosopher Michael Marder, discuss aspects pertaining to creative collaboration between humans and plants.
 Marder welcomes means of artistic expression that press outwards while withdrawing the pursuit of interiority when studying plants and their growth process.
 “Artists might facilitate vegetal self-expression, or, at a certain meta-level, express this expression with the vegetal world.
 Should they attempt to do so, they would not run into the dead-end of ‘speaking for’ plants, which, in the name of ethics, may turn out to be highly unethical (…)” For Marder, expression embodies an outward spatial orientation capable of attending to the plasticity and fluidity of plants and vegetal life as materially embodied meaning.
 He suggests a vegetal model of aesthetic creation that doesn’t seek after a concealed inner core.